beam-cloud/beta9/README.md

 ## What is Beta9?

-Beta9 is an open source container orchestrator, designed for running GPU workloads across different cloud environments in different regions.
+Beta9 is an open source container orchestrator, designed for running GPU workloads across different cloud environments.

 - Connect VMs to your cluster with a single cURL command
 - Read large files at the edge using distributed, cross-region storage